lquixada/cross-fetch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ================

 Universal WHATWG Fetch API for Node, Browsers and React Native.
-The scenario that cross-fetch really shines is when the same javascript codebase needs to run on different platforms.
+The scenario that cross-fetch really shines is when the same JavaScript codebase needs to run on different platforms.

-- **Platform agnostic**: browsers, node or react native
+- **Platform agnostic**: browsers, Node or React Native
 - **Optional polyfill**: it's up to you if something is going to be added to the global object or not
 - **Simple interface**: no instantiation, no configuration and no extra dependency
 - **WHATWG compliant**: it works the same way wherever your code runs